jeffdcamp/dbtools-android/README.md

         individualManager.saveAsync(individual);

-  Event Bus (via Otto) support.
+  EventBus support.
 This allow your app to be notified if the database changed.
 Examples:

   * Watch for any Insert/Update/Delete event